augarriza/module_one_project/README.md

 ## Questions & Hypotheses
 Our main hypotheses was that different socio-economical factors could have a direct impact on the amount of deaths due to Covid-19.
 In order to further analyse that, we focused on the United States of America given the notorious amount of public data available.
 Answering the following three main questions became the goal towards which we focused our efforts:
-    1. Compared to previous years, is there an actual increase in death counts taking the same time frame (February-March)?
+#### 1. Compared to previous years, is there an actual increase in death counts taking the same time frame (February-March)?
-    2. Are there significant differences between states?
+#### 2. Are there significant differences between states?
-    3. If so, could socio-economical factors or demographic indicators shed some light into it?
+#### 3. If so, could socio-economical factors or demographic indicators shed some light into it?

-## Dataset
+## Datasets
 #### New York Times COVID-19 Data, csv
 Pulled on April 8th from Github, State-Level Data for March 31st, 2020 The dataset included a cumulative count of cases and deaths due to COVID19.
 To match our other data, we chose data for all states on March 31st, 2020.
 The cumulative aspect helped us match our next dataset.